FlyteWizard/csc485c-csc578c-math-learning/Educational Technology for Mathematics/Artificial Intelligence/Artificial Intelligence Systems/Microsoft Math.md

 ## Using Microsoft Math to Assist Learning

 Microsoft Math is an [[Artificial Intelligence]] based math [[Learning]] and solving system by Microsoft.
-Using the math solver engine that is already included in OneNote, Microsoft created a backend environment for a math solver.
+Using the math solver engine that is already included in OneNote, Microsoft created a backend environment to aid that existing math solver.
 For a smooth arithmetic experience for the client, this compute-intensive service is geo-distributed among data centres and hosted on Azure cloud.

 The way that Microsoft Math augments mathematical learning is that it analyzes a given math equation that is provided by the learner.
 In response to this equation, and while using a specially developed math language, Microsoft Math returns relevant resources and videos to aid in answering the problem [^1].
 Figure 1 shows how a learner would utilize their camera to provide an equation to the math-solving system.